The Latest Statement on Trauma Care on the South Side

 - The South Side's only burn unit (one of two in Chicago), which requires vast resources involving multidisciplinary teams of physicians, nurses and other caregivers, in addition to specialized equipment.

 - The city's only hospital-based emergency helicopter service, which also serves Northwest Indiana.

-- Providing $283 million in benefits and services to the community, or 22.5 percent of its operating expenses
+- Providing $283 million in in benefits and services to the community, or 22.5 percent of its operating expenses.

 The University of Chicago and the medical center are committed to the essential issue of violence prevention.
 The following initiatives are just some examples of the University of Chicago's broad effort to identify and address the causes of violent crime: